There is a different attraction here for every visitor, whether it’s an outdoor adventure, a farmyard experience, or an urban exploration.

 18 taps of rotating craft beer and cider alongside breakfast, lunch, appies, dinner and late night options!

 Tee up and swing your clubs on this remarkable golf course, rated #1 Public Course in BC by Canadian Golf Magazine.
+Open spring and summer.

 This bright, welcoming tasting room will lure you in; the beers and food will keep you coming back.